hermescenter/dontspy.eu/site/content/en/home/hero.md

 	primary = true

 [[btn]]
-  url = "#timeline"
+  url = "/about#timeline"
   label = 'Know more'

 +++

-# We are anticipating the problems of Real Time Biometrics, if it is allowed in the AIAct, by using it over the ministries that decide our future!
+# We are anticipating the problems of Remote Biometric Identification (RBI) if it gets allowed in the AIAct.

 ---

+# We are doing [Facial Recognition](/rbi) and [Deepfake](/deepfake) on all the ministries that will decide our future!
+We are also [recruiting whistleblowers](/leak-to-us).

+---

-# Artificial Intelligence must serve the people and not to surveil them!
+# We are doing this for an Artificial Intelligence that is designed to serve the people, not enslave, surveil and exploit.